CANTON A Massena connection helped St. Lawrence University junior Brady Condlin make a quick adjustment to college basketball two years ago.

 Condlin followed a former Massena teammate Garrett Sharlow, to SLU, and he was also already friends with SLU veteran Ralph Temgoua, who was Sharlows roommate and often visited Massena.

 Officially I played (with Sharlow) for about half a year at Massena, Condlin said.
-But Id been playing on weekends and pickup (games) with him since I was 3 or 4.
-When I came here on my recruiting trip, I stayed with Garrett and Ralph, so it was a huge factor for me, coming here knowing that stepping in as a freshman I knew I was going to have the confidence and respect of two of my senior classmates, already, before even stepping on campus.
+But Id been playing on weekends and pickup (games) with him since I was three or four.
+When I came here on my recruiting trip I stayed with Garrett and Ralph, so it was a huge factor for me, coming here knowing that stepping in as a freshman I knew I was going to have the confidence and respect of two of my senior classmates, already, before even stepping on campus.

-Condlin, who led the Saints last year with an average of 16.6 points per game, had one other edge from his high school background in Red Raider coach Tom Miller.
+Condlin, who led the Saints last year with an average of 16.6 points, had one other edge from his high school background in Red Raider coach Tom Miller.

 Massenas great, SLU coach Chris Downs said.
 I personally think that Tom Miller is one of the top high school coaches in the state of New York.
 Hes a guy that is constantly learning and calling and getting video tapes and buying video tapes.
 His library is as extensive as anybodys.
 Hes a college coach doing it at a high school.
 When we get guys from there, they dont have to be sugar-coated with how hard they have to work.
 He prepares them so well for that.